mixxxdj/manual/source/chapters/user_interface.rst

 **Head-Mix Knob**
   Allows you to control how much of the master output you hear in your headphones.
 It works like a crossfader between the stereo Master and stereo Cueing signal.
-If the knob is set to the left, you only hear the cueing signal which can be useful for prelistening tracks.
+If the knob is set to the left, you only hear the cueing signal, which is the usual position for prelistening tracks.

   .. note:: Don't forget to activate the :guilabel:`PFL` button on the deck you
             want to listen to in your headphones.